An Ally’s Guide To Inclusive Language.

 Language continues to be an extremely divisive topic in all areas of diversity, equity and inclusion, for many reasons.

-Language habits are surprisingly difficult to change quickly and transgressions can be obvious - having language mistakes pointed out can be an extremely uncomfortable experience, especially if it’s done in front of a third party.
+Language habits are surprisingly difficult to change quickly and transgressions can be obvious - having language mistakes pointed out can be an extremely uncomfortable experience, especially if it’s done in front of others.

 Language is very personal and our choice of language can feel like a huge part of who we are - part of our identity.
 With this in mind, asking someone to change their language can often be viewed as intrusive or a “step too far”.